former-pokemon/minimal-Hyprlandrice/README.md

 }
 ```

-Go wild with the colors, fonts, and layout.
-It’s your rice, after all. 🧑‍🎨
+It’s your rice, so make it yours, after all. 🧑‍🎨

 ## Demo Video 📽️🎬👀